hsrmk/pds/README.md

 # PDS

+> [!WARNING]
+> This is a repurposed PDS implementation for Skystack.
+> 1. Username length limit updated from 30 characters to 256 characters.
+> 2. Blob storage replaced with direct streaming from URL, instead of storing blobs on PDS.

 Welcome to the repository for the official Bluesky PDS (Personal Data Server).
 This repository includes container images and documentation designed to assist technical people with hosting a Bluesky PDS.

 Head over to the [AT Protocol PDS Admins Discord](https://discord.gg/e7hpHxRfBP) to chat with other folks hosting instances and get important updates about the PDS distribution!